-Meg Tuite lives in Santa Fe, rides a Honda XL 100 motorcycle on the back roads.
-She still can’t figure out the gears and so her body mass has made an imprint in the red dust on many occasions.
-Tarantulas, stink bugs and bull snakes scuttle or slide over these canyons, find themselves entrenched most of the time trying not to get crushed by the wrath of dark skies, rubber insomniacs, or Meg hitting neutral instead of third.
-Her blog: megtuite.wordpress.com.
+Meg Tuite lives in Santa Fe and rides a Honda XL 100 motorcycle on the back roads.
+She still can’t figure out the gears, so her body mass has made an imprint in the red dust on many occasions.
+Tarantulas, stink bugs, and bull snakes scuttle or slide over these canyons, often finding themselves entrenched while trying not to get crushed by the wrath of dark skies, rubber insomniacs, or Meg hitting neutral instead of third.

 Lead image: “Catwoman” (via Flickr user Andrés Nieto Porras)

 Good writing.
 I like the part of rescuing the girl from the gang.